agabor/docs/_includes/parse-server/third-party-auth.md

 ### Apple `authData`

-As of Parse Server 3.5.0 you can use [Sign In With Apple](https://developer.apple.com/sign-in-with-apple/get-started/).
+As of MSG Server 3.5.0 you can use [Sign In With Apple](https://developer.apple.com/sign-in-with-apple/get-started/).

 ```js
 {